Objectway/super-gigi/README.md

 }
 ```

 ## Extras

 ### Run it
-Do you want to collaborate?
-It's dangerous to go alone take this:
+Would you like to collaborate?
+Here are some useful npm tasks:

-`$ npm run dev` -> Compile sources, serve the dev folder and start watchers
+`$ npm run dev` -> Compiles sources, serves the dev folder and starts watchers

-`$ npm run compile` -> Compile the sources for development
+`$ npm run compile` -> Compiles the sources for development

-`$ npm run build` -> Compile for distribution
+`$ npm run build` -> Compiles for distribution

 we have added unit tests recently.
 You can run it with Mocha.

 ## BROWSER SUPPORT
 Super GiGi is built in flex.
 So the browser support is